ecoatlas/eco-price-bot/README.md

 Suite of Discord bots for tracking the Eco Currency and Ethereum Gas prices.
 It automatically updates the bots' nickname every minute with the most recent prices.

 **Features:**
-- Simple: tickers for ECO, ECOx, and Ethereum Gas.
+- Simple: tickers for ECO, ECOx, and Ethereum Gas
-- Efficient: combines three bots into a single app to make maintenance and code repetition as simple as feasible.
+- Efficient: combines three bots into a single app to make maintenance and code repetition as simple as feasible
-- Secure: only one Discord permission is necessary.
+- Secure: only one Discord permission is necessary